cardano-foundation/CIPs/CIP-0095/README.md

 - <s>The burden of transaction building to be placed on dApps or wallets?</s>
   - This has been moved from the wallet to the application.
+  - Since wallets still have to be able to be able to inspect these transactions, its not far away from just generating the transaction itself.
 - Move DRep key definitions into a CIP which is dedicated to describing CIP-1694 related credentials? or CIP-1852?
 - Is it necessary to provide a method to prove ownership of DRep key? and can